tensorflow/tensorflow/tensorflow/lite/g3doc/guide/build_rpi.md

     sudo apt-get install build-essential
     ```

+2. Clone TensorFlow repository:

+    ```bash
+    git clone https://github.com/tensorflow/tensorflow.git tensorflow_src

+    ```

-2. Run following script at the root of the TensorFlow repository to download all the
+3. Run following script at the root of the TensorFlow repository to download all the
 build dependencies:

     ```bash